crossbario/autobahn-testsuite/README.md

  * WebSocket echo server and client
  * WebSocket broadcast server (and client driver)
- * Testee modes to test Autobahn itself against the test suite
+ * Testee modes to test [AutobahnPython](http://autobahn.ws/python) against the test suite
  * **wsperf** controller and master (see below for more)
  * WAMP server and client, for developing WAMP implementations